Southern needs alumni volunteers like you to offer the most effective programs and services possible. Here's how you can help:

 Alumni Professionals Day

-Stay tuned for the date in fall of 2016 for alumni professionals to meet students in a relaxed atmosphere and talk about what it's like to do what you do.
+Click here to register for our September 20, 2017 event.
+Alumni professionals will meet students in a relaxed atmosphere and talk about what it's like to do what you do.
 It's a day that can impact a student's career path with your insight!

 Alumni - Student Mentoring